bminer/node-mysql-queues/README.md

 executes `commit()` before the asychronous filesystem call completes.
-In this example, you will get a warning message, your transaction will be committed no matter what, and your program may throw an exception after the I/O operation completes (because neither `commit()` or `rollback()` can be called more than once).
+In this example, you will get a warning message, your transaction will be committed no matter what, and your program may throw an exception after the I/O operation completes (because neither `commit()` nor `rollback()` can be called more than once).

-To be clear, this problem is limited by aynchronous file I/O operations; even a query to another database will cause this problem (i.e. if you execute a series of MySQL queries and then update Redis, for example)
+To be clear, the scope of this problem is *not* limited by asynchronous file I/O operations; any asychronous call can cause this problem - even a query to another database will cause this problem (i.e. if you execute a series of MySQL queries and then update Redis, for example)

 Possible workarounds include:
  - Using synchronous I/O operations (i.e. readFileSync in this case)
- - Performing your asynchronous operation BEFORE you execute any queued queries.
+ - Performing your asynchronous operation BEFORE you execute any queued queries (i.e. we could have read "foobar.txt" first, then executed the query.
- - Call `Queue.pause()` right before the asynchrous operation
+ - Call `Queue.pause()` right before the asynchrous operation.
+This is the easy way out, but it comes at a cost.
+If you pause a Queue, no query can be executed during the asynchronous operation.
+In other words, if you can avoid `Queue.pause()`, you should do so.